Are you looking for the WP Mail SMTP review? Keep reading this article if you are planning to purchase this plugin.

 Using WordPress on your business blog or personal blog?
 If you are, there is one issue you need to fix – the emails fail to send.
 When we did a quick survey, we have found that a lot of our users are suffering from this error.
 If you take a quick look, you could see that email deliverability is a crucial error.

 Don’t worry.
 We have got a fix for you.
-In this post, we are going to introduce you to the WP Mail SMTP plugin which will help you to fix all email deliverability issues, sends the emails.
+This post will introduce you to the WP Mail SMTP plugin, which will help you fix all email deliverability issues and send the emails.
 So, let’s get into the post!

 WP Mail SMTP is a freemium plugin by the Awesome Motive family.
 The same team behind WPForms, MonsterInsights, SeedProd, and OptinMonster.
 The free version WP Mail SMTP Lite can be installed directly from the WordPress plugins repository.

 You can see that more than 1 million WordPress blogs are using this plugin on their blog.
 So a proper configuration of this plugin will help you send your emails directly to your user’s inbox.
 Not to the spam box.